astropy/halotools/docs/mock_making/quickstart_guide.rst

 ==========================

 Once you have a synthetic galaxy population in hand, you can use the `~halotools.mock_observables` sub-package to mock observations of it.
-We'll give a few examples of simple observations you can make below.
-For a full discussion of the wide variety of options you have to make mock observations of your galaxies, see :ref:`mock_observation_overview`.
+For a brief overview giving a few examples of simple observations you can make, see the :ref:`mock_observation_quickstart`.
+For a full discussion of the wide variety of options you have, see the :ref:`mock_observation_overview`.

-One of the simplest and most powerful observational statistics that can be used to constrain the galaxy-halo connection is the two-point correlation function of galaxies.
-For any model, all mock populations come with a built-in method to calculate this observable:

->>> radial_bins, clustering = hod_model.mock.compute_galaxy_clustering() # doctest: +SKIP